-I'm sick, or I'll miss class for some other reason.
+I'll miss class for some other reason.
 What do I do?

-Email me to let me know before class that you have an excused absence.
-Come to class as soon as you can.
+Email me to let me know before class if you have an excused absence.
+Come back to class as soon as you can.
 Get notes from classmates.
 If you'd like a picture of the board, email me to ask for that.
-When you're back, email me about making up work you missed.
-If you've done this and have questions about what you've missed, come to my office hours.
-Note that you're responsible for getting caught back up, and you just have to make yourself come back and do that.
+You're responsible for getting caught back up, and I'm happy to fill in gaps in your classmates' notes either after class or during office hours.
+If your absence is excused, I'll be able to allow you to make up missed assignments.